twitter/hraven/README.md

 Requirements
 --------------------

-* Apache HBase (0.94+) - a running HBase cluster is required for the hRaven data storage
+* Apache HBase (1.1.3) - a running HBase cluster is required for the hRaven data storage
 * Apache Hadoop - hRaven current supports collection of job data on specific versions of Hadoop:
-  * CDH upto CDH3u5, Hadoop 1.x upto MAPREDUCE-1016
-  * Hadoop 1.x post MAPREDUCE-1016 and Hadoop 2.0 are supported in versions 0.9.4 onwards
+  * Hadoop 2.6+ post hRaven 1.0.0 Hadoop 1 will no longer be supported

 Quick start
 --------------------